-- The serum sample, along with completed patient forms (provided in the specimen collection supplies) must be sent to Moleculera Labs overnight (shipping label provided, and shipping costs covered by Moleculera).
+The serum sample and the completed patient forms (provided in the specimen collection supplies) must be sent to Moleculera Labs overnight (shipping label provided, and shipping costs covered by Moleculera).

 - SPECIMENS MUST ARRIVE ON A MOLECULERA BUSINESS DAY.
 Our facility is closed and unable to receive specimens on weekends and holidays.